smorce/AICodeBase/prompts/setup-backend.md

 A code templates is provided for you.

-Your job is to analyze user requests and make modifications to the code templates as needed.
-If there is no explicit request from the user or the code does not need to be modified, only perform the modification to remove the comment on the last line of code.
+Your job is to analyze user requests and make modifications to the code template and `package.json` as needed.
+If there is no explicit request from the user, no modification of the code is needed, or no libraries need to be added, just execute the modification to remove the comment on the last line of code and suggest it to the user.

 Your goal is to completely finish the backend setup.